JuusoVe/ot-harjoitustyo/documentation/architecture.md

 The UI consists of three views:

--The parent view contains a list of all reviews.
+- The parent view contains a list of all reviews.
--The Review-view displays the base view for a review -The Advanced-view contains additional advanced options for a review
+- The Review-view displays the base view for a review
+- The Advanced-view contains additional advanced options for a review

 The UI consists of a FXML-architecture, meaning each view has a FXML-file to define the visible UI and a controller to set their initial data and handle user inputs.
 The Review-view and Advanced-view are childred of the main scene.
 The list view is always visible and interactable.
 The Review-view and Advanced-view only handle one Review-